raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 tags: [allonge, noindex]
 ---

 This talk was given at [NDC London](http://ndc-london.com) on January 14, 2016.
 The complete slide deck is [here](https://speakerdeck.com/raganwald/first-class-commands-an-unexpectedly-fertile-design-pattern).
 The more important slides are shown here, along with some annotations explaining the ideas being presented.
-This is not a transcript.
+This is not a transcript, nor is it a blog post.
+Some slides are elided, especially those showing code.
+It will be most valuable to those who attended the talk or watch it when it is released on video.

 ![](/assets/images/command/001.png)

 *"In object-oriented programming, the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time."*

+In this talk, we'll review what the command pattern is, then look at some interesting applications.
+We'll see why what matters about the command pattern is the underlying idea that behaviour can be treated as a first-class entity in its own right.

 ![](/assets/images/command/002.png)